-If multiple sequences have been selected in the Overview, the Details panel contains the following information:
+If multiple sequences have been selected in the Genome view, the Details panel contains the following information:

 Heading 2 sequences Sequence type: DNA Min. sequence length: 198,022,430 Max. sequence length: 243,199,373 Number of sequences currently selected, in blue.
-Sequence type - DNA or RNA.
+Sequence type - DNA or RNA (if known).
 Min./Max. sequence length - Lengths of the shortest and longest sequences in the current selection.
 Actions ▼ Actions Rename with Fields Rename with Fields - Shortcut to Edit > Rename with Fields command.